 Some products have different units of measure; perhaps you buy one pack of ten, but sell each item individually.
 Or maybe you buy tiles in packs, but sell by the square foot.

-Cin7 can handle these situations easily; by setting a product up with an alternative unit of measure, you can calculate how much product to dispatch on the fly.
+Cin7 can handle these situations easily by setting up a product with an alternative unit of measure; this allows you to calculate how much product to dispatch on the fly.

 Before you can add in alternative units of measure, make sure that you have set the products module up correctly.
 To do this:

 This will add a few extra fields to the product details page.

 Each product has a base unit of measure.
 When the inventory in Cin7 says you have 10 items in stock, this means you have 10 of your base unit of measure.